 6 Easy Champagne Cocktails, 9 Simple Ingredients

-Now that Christmas is behind us, I’ve started thinking about New Year’s Eve.
-We’re having some friends over and I want a way to make the evening special.
+We’re having friends over for New Year’s Eve and I want to make the evening special.
 I’ve decided to pepper the night with fun and easy Champagne Cocktails.
 I’ve come up with six easy Champagne Cocktails that together only use nine ingredients.
-I’ll therefore be able to mix up all these tasty drinks with very little fuss either before the party when getting my ingredients ready or during the party when the drink-making has begun.
+I’ll therefore be able to mix up all these tasty drinks with very little fuss before the party when getting my ingredients ready or during the party when the drink-making has begun.

 Here are the nine simple ingredients that you’ll need to make these easy champagne cocktails: